lisa-lumos/operating-systems/01-intro-to-os.md

 For modern multi-threaded programs, you can think of a thread as a function running within the same memory space as other functions, with more than one of them active at a time.
 When two threads increment a shared counter, a counter increment takes three instructions: one to load the value of the counter from memory into a register, one to increment it, and one to store it back into memory.
 Because these three instructions do not execute atomically (all at once), strange things can happen.

 ## Persistence
+The software in the operating system that usually manages the disk is called the `file system`, it is responsible for storing files in a reliable and efficient manner.
+Disks are not virtualized, because files are often shared across different processes.
+The OS provides a standard & simple way to access devices through its system calls, so the OS is like a standard library.

+## Design Goals of OS
+What an OS does: it takes physical resources, such as a CPU, memory, or disk, and `virtualizes` them.
+It handles tough and tricky issues related to `concurrency`.
+And it stores files `persistently`, thus making them safe over the long-term.
+To build such a system, the goals are:
+- build up some `abstractions` in order to make the system convenient and easy to use
+- provide high `performance` (minimize the overheads of the OS)
+- provide `protection` between applications, and between the OS and applications
+- `Reliability`.
+- ...